sgmurphy/wordpress-plugins/newsletter/readme.txt

 * Reviewed how the [newsletter] shortcode works
 * Fixed multilanguage bug when using shortcodes and placeholder to inject forms (subscription and profile editing)

-= 7.9.9 =

-* Removed use of the utf8_decode() function deprecated with PHP 8.2
-* Fixed notice on some internal pages with PHP 8.2
-* Fixed mobile preview for multicolumns block
-* Fixed translation domain for the activation message

-= 7.9.8 =

-* Fixed PHP notice for "add_submenu_page()"
-* Fixed PHP waning on user meta

-= 7.9.7 =

-* Fixed a "foreach" error on 7.9.6

-= 7.9.6 =

-* Added custom welcome email support
-* More linking information on lists panel
-* Fixed is_private() error under some specific settings
-* Fixed warning with minimal form widget
-* Updated Char.min.js (thanks to H. Nguyen)
-* Added support for subscriber meta values
-* Fixed "nocrop" missing key

-= 7.9.5 =

-* Fixed missing width for Outlook on packaged templates
-* Foxed private list filtering on subscription form

-= 7.9.4 =

-* Fixed list max change and database upgrade
-* Added a couple of templates
-* Fixed debug notice on some composer blocks when WP_DEBUG is active

-= 7.9.3 =

-* Added check on custom fields when the configuration is missing
-* Added twitter new logo
-* New template management panel
-* Fix attempt for shortcode not working on some blogs
-* Added subscriber ID and connected WP User ID on export
-* Newsletter list panel aligned with the new layout
-* Added the template change on the composer

-= 7.9.2 =

-* Removed image format filters when we generate thumbnail to avoid the creation of webp images
-* Added image crop control on posts block (experimental)
-* Fixed test error on template configuration
-* Added new controls and options to NewsletterFields
-* Fixed antibot for keyed parameters

-= 7.9.1 =

-* Added the "required" attribute on profile fields
-* Fixed "deprecated" notice with PHP 8.2
-* Fixed debug notices on profile page with some PHP installations

-= 7.9.0 =

-* Fixed some line heights
-* Added registration of shortcodes under the AJAX context
-* Added shortcode management on newsletter online view
-* Fixed line-height for Outlook on some blocks
-* Fixed the template message test
-* Added webp images check since Outlook does not support that format
-* Fixed error text field on subscription panel not displaying when customized
-* Security fix on minimal form shortcode
-* Removed the "before" and "after" attributes of the main shortcode